ytechie/ytechie-blog/src/documents/2008/11/net-development-perf-testing-in-a-cloud-vm-ec2/index.html.md

 I downloaded the source code for [SharpDevelop](http://www.icsharpcode.net/OpenSource/SD/), since I knew it would be a fairly large, yet automated build process.
 The only thing I needed to install was .NET 3.5 SP1\.
 As a baseline, I ran the build on my personal laptop, with these specs: 2.0GHz Core 2 Duo, 3GB RAM, 250GB 5400RPM hard drive.
 To test the performance of the build, I ran it once, ran a "clean" operation, then ran the build a second time, timing it only on the second run.

-*   My laptop:&nbsp; 1 minute, 37 seconds*   EC2 Small Instance: 2 minutes*   EC2 Medium Instance: 41 seconds
+* My laptop: 1 minute, 37 seconds
+* EC2 Small Instance: 2 minutes
+* EC2 Medium Instance: 41 seconds

 As you can see, the EC2 "medium" instance, was over twice as fast as my local machine.